enricopolanski/functional-programming/README.md

 The one in the example is called an _extensional_ definition of a function, meaning we enumerate one by one each of the elements of its domain.
 Obviously, when such a set is infinite this proves to be problematic.

-We can get around this issue by introducing the one that is called _intentional_ definition, meaning that we express a condition that has to hold for every couple
-Si può ovviare a questo problema introducendo quella che viene detta definizione _intensionale_, `(x, y) ∈ f` meaning `y = x * 2`.
+We can get around this issue by introducing the one that is called _intentional_ definition, meaning that we express a condition that has to hold for every couple `(x, y) ∈ f` meaning `y = x * 2`.

-That's the familiar form in which we write the `double` function and its definition in TypeScript:
+This the familiar form in which we write the `double` function and its definition in TypeScript:

 ```ts
 function double(x: number): number {